Find your place in the dynamic and expanding creative industries

-The Graphic Design major prepares you to work as an independent designer or industry employed practitioner, with an understanding of the cultural, conceptual and technological perspectives and attributes required for reflective professional practice and a commitment to ongoing problem solving through visual communication.
+The Visual Communication major prepares you to work as an independent designer or industry employed practitioner, with an understanding of the cultural, conceptual and technological perspectives and attributes required for reflective professional practice and a commitment to ongoing problem solving through visual communication.

 The major integrates the technical, creative and conceptual skills to create design outcomes that meet client requirements, whilst engaging with industry networks and sources.
 A framework of design theory and practice and the ability to analyse and synthesise information from a range of sources to generate design solutions underpins this.

 Art director, creative director, advertising executive, publishing, book layout design, magazine layout, illustration.
 Leisure and tourism industries, product design, photographic editing, community services.

 Do you love to create your own stories, worlds, props and characters, and bringing these to life?
 Do you want to learn how to visualise complex information and concepts in a way that fosters efficient and effective understanding of it?